 Immerse yourself in the beauty of more than 175,000 tulips and other bulbs, filling nine display gardens with the exuberant colors of spring.
 Look for tulips and bulb mixes with enticing names like: ‘Aladdins Carpet’, ‘Wildfyre’, ‘Fleurnace’, ‘Rainbow Coalition’, ‘Exotic Mystery’, ‘Queen of the Night’, ‘ Velvet Ondergrond’, ‘Miss Confection’, ‘Vital Signs’, ‘Lipsticks’ and ‘Zephyr.’

 Over 100,000 tulips are scheduled to bloom at Cider Hill Farm at the end of April through the beginning of May at cider Hill Farm and we you to come pick your own!
 Pre-sale tickets for cut-your-own tulips are made available as conditions allow so visit the page for the most updated information.
 All tickets will go live approx. 48 hours in advance.
 Expect tickets to become available mid-April through early May.
 Picking will be 7 days a week (weather depending).
 Early ticket sales are not available.

 From garden to vase, learn the skills to assemble a stunning garden centerpiece with spring blooms that illustrates the abundance of the springtime growing season for your home.

-Get outside with your family this Mother’s Day and celebrate Mom with a picnic at The Stevens-Coolidge Place.
-Enjoy live music.
+Get outside with your family this Mother’s Day and celebrate Mom with a picnic at The Stevens-Coolidge Place surrounded by the peak of lilac season.
+Enjoy live music by Julianne and Barry Johnston of the Brookline Music School.
 Explore the garden with your little ones.
 Play croquet, bocce, ring toss, and other lawn games that will be set up throughout the garden.
-Take a family photo with a professional portrait photographer among the beautiful gardens.
-Tea, coffee, pastries and fruit will be provided!
+Take a family photo among the beautiful gardens.